Lyman-alpha transmission properties of the intergalactic medium in the CoDaII simulation: Result

 Another representation of the integrated transmission is shown in Fig.~\ref{fig:transmission_pdf_multiplot} -- which, assuming an intrinsic \Lya equivalent width (EW) distribution and respective \Lya escape fraction -- could be translated to an observed EW distribution of Lyman break galaxies.
 On the red side, the evolution from a bimodal distribution at $z\sim 7$ to a unimodal distribution with most sightlines yielding $T_{\mathrm{int., red}}\sim 1$ at $z\sim 6$ can be observed.
 The integrated blue transmission shows a non-negligible tail with $T_{\mathrm{int.,blue}}>0$ which becomes more prominent at later times.
 As we discuss in \S~\ref{sec:observations} this tail is important for observed blue peaks at high-$z$.

-Focusing on the red side (right column) of Fig.~\ref{fig:transmission_pdf_multiplot}, it is interesting that at earlier times, the transmission statistics are more bimodal \citep[see also][]{2015MNRAS.446..566M}.
+Focusing on the red side (right column) of Fig.~\ref{fig:transmission_pdf_multiplot}, it is interesting that at earlier times ($z\sim 6.5$), the transmission statistics are more bimodal \citep[see also][]{2015MNRAS.446..566M}.
 I.e., the transmission is either very large or close to zero.
 This makes sense since at such high-$z$ the $T(v)$ is essentially a step function due to the large \HI cross section, and the fact that $T\propto e^{-\tau}$.
 Specifically, one can write $T(v)\sim 0$ for $v \lesssim v_{\mathrm{cutoff}}$ where $v_{\mathtt{cutoff}}$ is commonly set by the infall velocity; as discussed in \S~\ref{sec:example_sightlines}.
-This distribution might be relevant for searches of \Lya emitting galaxies at $z\gtrsim 7$ which optimally should target as many sources as possible assuming a unity IGM transmission.
+This distribution might be relevant for searches of \Lya emitting galaxies which optimally should target as many sources as possible assuming a unity IGM transmission.
+At $z\gtrsim 7$, on the other hand, we find the integrated transmission peaks at $0$.

 Figure~\ref{fig:transmission_evolution} summarizes the redshift evolution of these statistics.
 Here, we show the percentiles of the medians for every halo as a function of redshift.
 We show both the maximum and normalized integrated transmission.
 Fig. \ref{fig:transmission_evolution} shows that the decline on the blue side is rather rapid with no flux transmitted at $\gtrsim 6.5$.
-The decline on the red side, on the other hand, is rather shallow with transmitted fractions at $z\sim 7$ being roughly half of what they are at $z \sim 6$.
+The decline on the red side, on the other hand, is offset by $\Delta z\sim 0.6$ towards higher redshifts.

 In Fig.~\ref{fig:lae_fraction}, we show the evolution of the fraction of sightlines with a \textit{total} integrated (total) transmission $> 0.2$ (within $50<|v|/ (\kms) < 400$).
 Since this observed equivalent width is a product of the intrinsic equivalent width, the galactic \Lya escape fraction, and the integrated intergalactic transmission, this can be understood as the impact of the IGM on the `\Lya emitter fraction'\footnote{The `\Lya emitter fraction' is defined as the fraction of Lyman break galaxies with an \Lya EW above some threshold -- usually $20\,$\AA.
 Our choice of $0.2$ as a cutoff is motivated by this, and a `common' intrinsic \Lya EW of $\sim 100\,$\AA \citep{2003A&A...397..527S}.}.
 Between $z\sim 6.5$ and $z\sim 7$ we see a rapid decline for all halo sizes.
 The most UV luminous halos show a slightly larger integrated transmission which is likely due to their larger virial radius, i.e., whether or not this signature holds will heavily depend on the CGM evolution (see the discussion \S~\ref{sec:caveats} on that matter) -- but could also be due to them residing in more ionized regions \citep{2018ApJ...857L..11M}.